LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 PUT favorite_candy
 ```
 #### Index a document
-When indexing a document, both HTTP verbs - POST or PUT - can be used.
+When indexing a document, both HTTP verbs `POST` or `PUT` can be used.

 1) Use POST when you want Elasticsearch to autogenerate an id for your document.
 Basic Syntax: